-Look for a church that teaches directly from the Holy Bible.
+Finding a church where you can grow in your faith, serve God, and enjoy fellowship with other believers is a very good thing.
+Look for a church that teaches directly, and only, from the Holy Bible.
 Those who teach verse by verse (expository), digging into the depths of the scriptures, are the best, in my opinion.
-A church that covers the foundation of the Gospel – the unrighteousness of mankind, that Jesus is God, that he atoned for our sins through crucifixion, and that faith in him alone brings salvation – is where you want to be.
+A church that covers the fundamentals of the Gospel – the unrighteousness of mankind, the deity of Jesus, his atonement for our sins, his resurrection, and that faith in him alone brings salvation – is where you want to be.

-Here are characteristics of places you might want to avoid.
-The following teachings are red flags that something is not right:
+Many churches teach what the Bible says and hold solid, correct doctrine, but in organized religion today, there is also a morass of error, deception, and crazy stuff.
+Here are signs of places you might want to avoid.
+The following teachings are red flags that something is wrong.

 - Jesus is not God; he is a created being.